Lomelosia caucasica

 Lomelosia caucasica, the Caucasian pincushion flower, pincushion-flower or Caucasian scabious, is a species of flowering plant in the family Caprifoliaceae, native to the Caucasus, north eastern Turkey, and northern Iran.
 Growing to 60 cm tall and broad, it is a clump-forming perennial with grey-green, divided leaves.
 Pincushion-shaped buds, borne on erect hairy, stems, open to pale blue or lavender flower heads, 4–8 cm in diameter, from late summer through to autumn.

 It was formerly known as Scabiosa caucasica until 1985, when it became Lomelosia caucasica.
 It is still listed in some sources as Scabiosa caucasica.

 Taxonomy

 After a study of the family Dipsacaceae (by Verlaque 1983), the Scabioseae were then split into several genera, with S. caucasica placed in Lomelosia Raf.
 (Greuter 1985).
-Further carpological (study of fruit and seeds) and palynological (dust study) studies (Mayer & Ehrendorf er 1999) have further confirmed this view, which has then been further substantiated by more recent data from molecular phylogenetics (Caputo & al. 2004; Avino & al. 2009).
+Further carpological and palynological studies (Mayer & Ehrendorf er 1999) have further confirmed this view, which has then been further substantiated by more recent data from molecular phylogenetics (Caputo & al. 2004; Avino & al. 2009).

-The GBIF, and United States Department of Agriculture and the Agricultural Research Service, agreed to the name change.
+The GBIF and United States Department of Agriculture and the Agricultural Research Service, agreed to the name change.